jasonJathanna/CSAGroupProject/README.md

 # CSAGroupProject
-use the text-edit-branch its the most up to date barch.
-DO NOT USE main.
+use the text-edit-branch its the most up to date branch.
+DO NOT USE main branch.